lachrist/aran/README.md

 var result = run(input);
 console.log(input.compiled);
 console.log(result);
-console.log(fcts.map(function (fct) {return fct.__counter__ }));
+console.log(fcts.map(function (fct) { return fct.name+": "+fct.__counter__ }));
 ```

 Note that JavaScript features dynamic code evaluation through the infamous `eval` function and the `Function` constructor.
-Consequently, as shown in the above snippet, Aran has been designed to be run along the code being instrumented and intercept every bit of JavaScript code.
-Running unintercepted JavaScript code can easily mess things up, for instance `aran.sandbox.dangerous = window.dangerous` will allow sanboxed code to access a dangerous field of the global object.
+Consequently, as shown in the above snippet, Aran has been designed to be run along the code being instrumented so it can instrument on the fly code evaluated at runtime.
+Statements that escape the instrumentation can easily mess things up, for instance `aran = null` will discard all information related to the current analysis.

 ## Demonstration

 Download the files `demo/demo.html` and `demo/bundle.js` and put them into the same directory.
 Then simply open `demo.html` with a recent version of Firefox.
-The master text field allows you to specify the parameters `sandbox`, `hooks` and `traps` using the variable `exports`.
-Input the code you want to instrument in the target text field.
+In the master text field, you can specify aran's parameters using exports: `exports.sandbox`, `exports.hooks` and `exports.traps`.
+Note that there is a set of built-in analyses available through the drop-down list.
+The target text field expects the code to be instrumented.

 <img src="demo.png" align="center" alt="demo" title="Demonstration"/>

 ## Sandbox

-As stated above, the sandbox parameter will act in all point as if it was the global object of the code being analyzed.
+As stated above, the sandbox parameter will act in all point as if it was the global object of the code being instrumented.
 The difficulty of coming up with a suitable sandbox for complex analysis such as dynamic symbolic execution is not to be underestimated.
 If the traps `has`, `get`, `set` and `delete` are implemented, the sandbox can be of any type, otherwise it should be a JavaScript object.
 Two sandbox properties have a particular status:
-  * `eval`: Letting the target code accessing the original `eval` function enables direct eval call (see: http://www.ecma-international.org/ecma-262/5.1/#sec-15.1.2.1.1) ; any other value will prevent the target to perform direct eval call.
+  * `eval`: Letting the target code accessing the built-in `window.eval` function enables direct eval calls (see: http://www.ecma-international.org/ecma-262/5.1/#sec-15.1.2.1.1) ; any other value will prevent the target to perform direct eval call.
 Roughly, `eval(x)` is compiled into a conditional expression where the consequent is a direct eval call and the alternative a normal function call:

     ```javascript
     (eval === aran.eval) ? eval(aran.compile(x)) : eval(x)
     ```

-  * `undefined`: Because of `undefined` omnipresence, it does not really makes sense to rule it out of the sandbox.
+  * `undefined`: Because `undefined` is omnipresent in JavaScript, it does not really make sense to rule it out of the sandbox.
 If the sandbox does not contain an undefined entry (i.e.: `sandobx['undefined'] = undefined`), it will merely prevent the target code to explicitely access `undefined` using an identifier.
 If you want to intercept any apparation of `undefined` (e.g.: undefined arguments, empty returns, etc), you should implement `traps.undefined` instead.
 Assuming that the sandbox verifies `sandbox['undefined'] = undefined`, the trap will be triggered on explicit `undefined` reference as well.
 More technically, `undefined` identifiers are compiled into the below conditional:

     ```javascript
     (undefined === aran.undefined) ? aran.traps.undefined('identifier') : undefined